SuperDizor/dizornator/README.md

 # Dizornator
 ### EARLY BUILD - Version 0.1.0

-Dizornator is my own coded bot for my discord server.
-I learn how to code with this project.
-You can invite him but I am not respo
+Dizornator is my own coded (with a lots of help) bot for my discord server.
+I want to learn how to code with projects like this one.
+You can invite him but I am not responsable for spam or malfunction.

   - Level-up system (WIP)
   - Custom Commands